scaleoutsystems/fedn/docs/quickstart.rst

    >>> config = client.get_client_config(checksum=True)
    >>> with open("client.yaml", "w") as f:
    >>>    f.write(yaml.dump(config))
+Make sure to move the file ``client.yaml`` to the root of the examples/mnist-pytorch folder.

-To connect a client that uses the data partition 'data/clients/1/mnist.pt':
+To connect a client that uses the data partition ``data/clients/1/mnist.pt`` and the config file ``client.yaml`` to the network, run the following docker command:

 .. code-block::